imajedi4ever/phonebook/README.md

 # phonebook

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.
+The phonebook contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ### Prerequisites